jauhien/g-common/README.md

 - config file at /usr/share/g-common/drivers/ named &lt;name&gt;.cfg for every overlay-type it supports.
 An example can be found in https://github.com/jauhien/g-elisp.
 - xml-file with list of overlays at /etc/layman/overlays/ (see layman manpage) and https://github.com/jauhien/g-elisp for an example.

 g-common and g-elisp work now.
-They can be installed from https://github.com/jauhien/jauhien-overlay Their status is still highly experimental, code is buggy and without many checks.
+They can be installed from jauhien overlay (to add it do `layman -a jauhien`).
+Their status is still highly experimental, code is buggy and without many checks.
 Just a proof of concept.